What Is CMMC Compliance, and how has CMMC changed in 2.0?

 As mentioned above, CMMC 2.0 Level 3 is currently undefined but is likely (per the Federal Registry) to resemble CMMC 1.0 Level 5.
 Level 3 requires you standardize and optimize process implementation across the organization.
 At the same time, its practices center on protecting CUI from advanced persistent threats (APTs), increasing the depth and sophistication of your cybersecurity capabilities.

 How Should You Prepare for CMMC?

 Achieving CMMC compliance takes time.
 Plan for at least six months if you’re starting from scratch.
 From drafting policies and deploying solutions to establishing essential cultural changes within your organization, your efforts will quickly add up.

-- Have you created a plan of action & milestones?
-Your POA&M documents the remediation project plan and helps establish timelines and anticipated resource requirements.
+Your POA&M documents the remediation project plan and help establish timelines and anticipated resource requirements.

 As with any comprehensive security program, meeting the requirements of CMMC demands an integrated approach entailing several different solutions.
 Everything from compliance platforms, encrypted assets, and data backups to monitoring and management solutions must seamlessly work together to eliminate vulnerabilities and ensure CMMC certification.

 If you have the necessary resources and IT staff at your disposal, you may want to prepare for your desired CMMC cybersecurity certification in-house.
 The Self-Assessment Handbook—NIST Handbook 162—is a great way to get you on the road to Level 2 CMMC compliance.